Matrix nearness problems and eigenvalue optimization: Structured pseudospectra

 \subsubsection{Real pseudospectra}

 We consider the real matrix in (\ref{chap:proto}.\ref{eq:example}) and $\eps=1$ and are interested in computing the boundary of the real $\eps$-pseudospectrum $\Lameps^{\R}(A)$.
-In Figure \ref{fig:R2} we show a section of the real $\eps$-pseudospectrum of $A$ with $\eps=1$, as computed with the ladder algorithm, together with the boundary of the complex $\eps$-pseudospectrum $\Lambda_\eps(A)$.
-Note that in the plot of the set $\Lameps^{\R}(A)$, there are two missing real segments, which are readily obtained by intersecting the complex $\eps$-pseudospectrum and the real axis.
+In Figure \ref{fig:R2} we show a section \bcltwo (the right one) \ecltwo of the real $\eps$-pseudospectrum of $A$ with $\eps=1$, as computed with the ladder algorithm, together with the boundary of the complex $\eps$-pseudospectrum $\Lambda_\eps(A)$.